Rose: Uses

 Roses are best known as ornamental plants grown for their flowers in the garden and sometimes indoors.
-They have been also used for commercial perfumery and commercial cut flower crops.
+They have also been used for commercial perfumery and commercial cut flower crops.
 Some are used as landscape plants, for hedging and for other utilitarian purposes such as game cover and slope stabilization.

 Ornamental plants

 The majority of ornamental roses are hybrids that were bred for their flowers.
-A few, mostly species roses are grown for attractive or scented foliage (such as Rosa glauca and Rosa rubiginosa), ornamental thorns (such as Rosa sericea) or for their showy fruit (such as Rosa moyesii).
+A few, mostly species roses are grown for attractive or scented foliage (such as Rosa glauca and R. rubiginosa), ornamental thorns (such as R. sericea) or for their showy fruit (such as R. moyesii).

 Ornamental roses have been cultivated for millennia, with the earliest known cultivation known to date from at least 500 BC in Mediterranean countries, Persia, and China.
 It is estimated that 30 to 35 thousand rose hybrids and cultivars have been bred and selected for garden use as flowering plants.
 Most are double-flowered with many or all of the stamens having morphed into additional petals.

 In the early 19th century the Empress Josephine of France patronized the development of rose breeding at her gardens at Malmaison.
 As long ago as 1840 a collection numbering over one thousand different cultivars, varieties and species was possible when a rosarium was planted by Loddiges nursery for Abney Park Cemetery, an early Victorian garden cemetery and arboretum in England.

 Cut flowers

 Roses are a popular crop for both domestic and commercial cut flowers.
 Generally they are harvested and cut when in bud, and held in refrigerated conditions until ready for display at their point of sale.
+The price of the roses depends partly on the characteristics of the rose itself, such as how long the stem is and how big the bloom is, and partly on factors about how it was grown, such as which country it was grown in.

 In temperate climates, cut roses are often grown in greenhouses, and in warmer countries they may also be grown under cover in order to ensure that the flowers are not damaged by weather and that pest and disease control can be carried out effectively.
 Significant quantities are grown in some tropical countries, and these are shipped by air to markets across the world.

 Some kind of roses are artificially coloured using dyed water, like rainbow roses.